Briefpoint

 • Powerful search options: Find the right documents quickly with smart filters.

-• Timeline builder: Visually map out events, facts, and evidence.
+• Timeline builder: Map out events, facts, and evidence in one organized view.

 • Secure document sharing: Control who sees what, inside or outside your team.